 This alcohol-free mouthwash from Australian skincare line Aesop boasts a pleasant flavor combo of clove bud, aniseed, and spearmint.
 No alcohol is used in this mouthwash, though it does use essential oils, which tend to kill bacteria as well, so be wary of using this product too often.

 Oral Essentials is a dentist-formulated mouthwash made with Dead Sea salt, well known for its rich mineral content.
-This ingredient can actually help remineralize your teeth.
-The mouthwash also contains holy basil oil, a known adaptogen, and aloe vera juice, which is renowned for its soothing and healing properties.
+This ingredient can actually help remineralize your teeth (remineralization is the process of restoring minerals to your teeth).
+This mouthwash also contains holy basil oil, a known adaptogen (a substance considered helpful in helping the body adapt to stress), and aloe vera juice, which is renowned for its soothing and healing properties.

 Georganics Coconut Pulling Mouthwash